 Conclusions are based on absence of evidence of change in extent in Scotland in the period.
-Within this period, no losses of extent have been recorded on sites where it is a notified feature (SCM database, extract A2298772).
-Significant but relatively small and sometimes reversible losses of extent to track construction and grit mound construction have been recorded within and outwith designated sites.
-There may be further and perhaps more extensive unreported losses outwith designated sites.
-However this is neither recorded nor quantified in any systematic form.
+Within this period, no losses of extent have been recorded on sites where it is a notified feature (SCM database, extract A2298772), except for a very small loss which was expected to recover.
+However, small losses of extent due to herbivore trampling, vehicle use and trampling by walkers do occur within and outwith designated sites.
+The interaction of grazing and atmospheric nitrogen deposition in reducing cover of Racomitrium moss in favour of graminoids is fairly well understood and can resuls in loss of this habitat, and various strands of evidence suggest that loss in extent is likely to be occurring.
+However this has not been quantified.